 Seller shall not be liable for: claims for shortages of shipment unless made by Buyer in writing within ten (10) days, damage to property arising or connected with the equipment or services purchased by Buyer and Seller, or the equipment use, operation or failure to operate, or any act or omission of Buyer or its employees or agents.

-In no event will Seller be liable for direct, indirect, consequential or special damages, or loss of profits.
+Intentionally deleted.

-Buyer will indemnify and save Seller harmless from all claims, expenses, liability and damages resulting from injuries to persons or damage to property arising from or connected with the equipment or services purchased by Buyer from Seller, or the equipment’s use, operation or failure to operate, or any act or omission of Buyer or its employees or agents.
+Buyer will indemnify and save Seller harmless from third party claims, liability and damages resulting from injuries to persons or damage to property arising from or connected with the use of the equipment or services purchased by Buyer from Seller unless such injury or damage is arose from the negligence of Seller.

 The Sales Orders shall be transferable in whole or in part only with Seller’s prior written consent.